Credit Card Problems

 - Sometimes the card fails the address verification when a zip code match is done.
 It does on occasion reject perfectly good cards.
 Please keep in mind that we have no control over what code the credit card network returns on a card from the address verification.
 We cannot change our policy on our AVS system.
 For us and our clients, it is better that we err on the side of caution.

-- If you are not sure whether your card was charged or not you can log back into PayPal or Google Wallet and verify your payment.
+- If you are not sure whether your card was charged or not you can log back into PayPal and verify your payment.

 - If your credit card WAS NOT charged, go back to the PayForm Page and try again.